 Next we will use a small block pressed against the nut and a couple of gentle hammer taps to loosen.
 Often times, this alone is enough to free the nut.
 If required, we may use a pair of end nippers to gently pull it out after loosening.
 On rare occasions, if the nut has been too aggressively adhered, removal may require cutting the nut in half and/or chiseling it out.
-Fortunately this one came out before I even thought to take a photo.
+Fortunately this one came out easily.

 Once free, we use a sharp chisel and a file to remove glue residue and clean up the slot.
 It is important that the slot be true and square, otherwise the new nut will not sit properly.

 The original nut on this guitar was made of synthetic material, Likely Micarta.

 We chose to replace it with a piece of unbleached bone because of its high durability, and we felt that the yellowed look matched this vintage instrument.

 Using a pencil, we sketched the outline of the old nut onto the blank.
 Then we took the blank over to the band saw, followed by the belt sander, to remove the bulk from the top and the sides.
 Next we trued up the bottom and the edge that will rest against the fretboard using sandpaper on the stone block pictured above.

 It is extremely important that these be square in order to ensure a proper fit.
 Once this is finished, a micrometer is used to measure the width of the original.
 We can then use that measurement as a reference as we sand down the blank to the correct thickness.
 The blank will now fit nice and snug into the slot and is ready to be slotted.

 We typically mark the outer strings about 1/8″ in from the edge of the fingerboard.
 We find that this leaves just enough room to avoid pulling the strings off of the edge while playing while maximizing the fingerboard width.